Skip to main content

 Spinning the Wheels

-1. Click back on the Background layer to highlight it and prepare for wheel selection.
+1. Click back on the Background layer to highlight it.

 • Set Channel to front wheel.